-Locations Overview: This table shows the top 15 countries and top 15 cities talking about the selected Topic.
-Click on a given country or city to see specific messages happening in that area.
+Locations Overview: This table shows the top countries, states/provinces or cities talking about the selected Topic.
+Click on a given country, state/province or city to see specific messages happening in that area.

 Themes enable you to investigate your data through custom segments.
 Common examples of how our customers use themes are included below.

 Discover how people talk about your product or industry: While talking about this product or industry, do people commonly mention price, packaging, buying experience, product quality, etc?
 Were they talking about these subjects positively or negatively?